Updated May 2025

 Build quality and mechanics

 The lens is built entirely out of aluminum and feels rock solid.
-The metal screw-on hood is particularly nice.
+Both the FLE V1’s metal screw-on hood and the FLE V2’s built-in hood feel very nice.

 Size and handling